BeeChains/innerinetcompany/index.md

-## [INNER I NET COMPANY](http://shapereality.innerinetcompany.hns.to/) | a Handshake(HNS) blockchain root level domain buisness that is dismantling the monopoly in 2021 by Looking Within, to the Source.
+## [INNER I NET COMPANY](http://shapereality.innerinetcompany.hns.to/) | a first Handshake(HNS) blockchain root level domain buisness that is dismantling the monopoly in 2021 by Looking Within, to the Source.
+Handshake helps resolve self sovereignty by allowing true ownership of authentic web space vs. renting a temporary identity on the internet.
 | [SERVE THE LIGHT](http://workinthedark.servethelight.hns.to/) | [Contact](mailto:innerinetcompany@gmail.com) | [IINC](http://dlink.innerinetcompany.hns.to/) |
  [![image](https://user-images.githubusercontent.com/37987346/103435699-6be72500-4be0-11eb-8264-7dcb24c14987.png)](http://shapereality.innerinetcompany.hns.to/)